 Want a More Versatile Cash Back Card?
 Consider the Chase Freedom® Unlimited Card

 If you want to use your cash back for more than free groceries, the Chase Freedom Unlimited® card is a smart alternative.
-With this card, you’ll earn 3% cash back on all purchases in your first year up to $20,000 spent.
-After that earn unlimited 1.5% cash back on all purchases.
+With this card, you’ll earn earn a $200 Bonus after you spend $500 on purchases in your first 3 months from account opening.
+Also earn unlimited 1.5% cash back on all purchases.
 Best of all, this card doesn’t charge an annual fee and you can redeem your points for cash back, statement credits, gift cards, and even purchases made on Amazon.com.

 If you also have the Chase Sapphire Preferred® Card, you can also pool your points and redeem them for travel booked through the Chase Ultimate Rewards portal at a 25% discount.
 Conversely, you could transfer them to any one of the Chase Ultimate Rewards travel transfer partners including British Airways, Southwest Rapid Rewards, Hyatt Gold Passport, Marriott Rewards, United MileagePlus Explorer, and Ritz Carlton Rewards.

-If your goal is earning cash back on groceries the Kroger 1-2-3 REWARDS® Visa® Card can help.
+If your goal is earning cash back on groceries the Kroger REWARDS Prepaid Visa® Card can help.
 However, there are a ton of other cash back cards that can help you earn even more cash back on all of your grocery spending.

 Before you pull the trigger with any cash back card, make sure you find one that lets you maximize the points you earn and offers redemption opportunities you’ll actually use.